Yup, Time For Another Real Estate Rant

 As a lover of architecture and art history, I am entranced by vintage stained glass.
 Whether it's the majestic rose of a Gothic church or a wee transom in a modest Victorian rowhouse, I think antique stained glass windows are enchantingly elegant.

-However, I don't think this way about modern stained glass.
+However, I don’t think this way about modern faux stained glass that is a film you attach to your windows.

 This week I sold a thoughtfully-designed 18 year old townhouse that was nothing less than perfect for my Buyers.
 However, we all agreed there was one detail that had to go.
-It was the three stained glass panels in the living room pictured below:
+It was the faux stained glass panels:

 Now I understand I'm treading into taste-specific territory, and my intention is not criticize the aesthetics of these windows.
 My frustration stems on why, in contemporary culture, do we produce items lacking in artistry, detail and refinement like the stained glass windows of yore?
 Why are we complicit purchasing watered-down versions of what we truly cherish and love?
 Do we lack creativity?
 Are we just cheap?